 Swap transactions are prohibited in an FHSA.
-These rules prevent the FHSA holder from transferring investments (such as cash and securities) between the FHSA and the holder's non-registered account(s) regardless of whether the transfer was done at fair market value.
+These rules prevent you from transferring investments (such as cash and securities) between the FHSA and your non-registered account(s) regardless of whether the transfer was done at fair market value.

 Any swap transactions that occur in the FHSA will be subject to a 100% advantage tax based on the value of the assets being swapped.